Science Hunters

 History of Science Hunters

-Science Hunters began as a small Widening Participation outreach project in Lancaster Environment Centre, engaging children with environmental science research.
-By 2020, it had grown to be one of the largest such projects in the UK, and to date has reached more than 20,000 children in schools, at public events and through our Minecraft Clubs and expanding to operate collaboratively with the Science Communication Unit at UWE Bristol and work with the Universities of Aberdeen, Newcastle, Hull and Loughborough as well as many other external partner organisations.
+Science Hunters was initiated in 2014 as a small Widening Participation outreach project in Lancaster Environment Centre at Lancaster University, engaging children with environmental science research.
+By 2020, it had grown to be one of the largest such projects in the UK, expanding to operate collaboratively with the Science Communication Unit at UWE Bristol and work with the Universities of Aberdeen, Newcastle, Hull and Loughborough as well as many other external partner organisations.
+To date, Science Hunters has reached more than 25,000 children in schools, at public events and through our Minecraft Clubs.

 More information